Love bourbon? Learn how to make a mint julep from scratch! This classic Kentucky cocktail is perfect for hot summer days and Derby day!

 - Mint Julep Recipe with Blackberries and Lemon from Striped Spatula

 How to Make a Mint Julep

 - 1 cup sugar

-- 2 oz bourbon
+- 2 ounces bourbon

 - crushed ice

-Make simple syrup: In a small saucepan, heat 1 cup water with 1 cup sugar until sugar dissolves.
+- Make simple syrup: In a small saucepan, heat 1 cup water with 1 cup sugar until sugar dissolves.
 Set aside to cool.
 Use 1 tsp per mint julep cocktail.Store leftover syrup in a sealed container in the fridge.
 Use in more mint juleps, iced tea, or other drinks.
 Use within a year.

-- Chill an old-fashioned cocktail glass (or mint julep cup).
+- Chill an old fashioned cocktail glass (or mint julep cup).
 Muddle mint leaves and simple syrup until mint leaves look softened and smell very fragrant.